 How about the people you see every day?

-But, it is now well into December, the time has past to book an office Christmas party.
+But, it is now well into December, the time has passed to book an office Christmas party.
 Or has it?

-We have found 7 last minute office Christmas party ideas for you business, that don’t necessarily break the bank.
+We have found 7 last-minute office Christmas party ideas for your business, that doesn’t necessarily break the bank.

 Don’t forget to check out Mark Hogan’s 10 rules for the office Christmas party: